userElaina/console-music-player/README.md

 Delete the old playlist and updates the playlist to all music files in the current path.

-### The Command to Modify the Playback Status

-#### p

-`p` `pause`

-Pause or restart.

-#### m

-`m` `mode`

-`m %s` *mode*

-Change the playback mode to *mode*.

-It can play in these three forms: sequential play `cycle`, single song loop `loop`, random play `random`.

 ### Others

-When adding the character `+` to any command, (if it is playing,) it will end the current playback at the end of the command.

-When the command entered is the path of a file, it will immediately stop playing the file being played and play the corresponding file entered instead.
+When the command is the path of a file, the next song will play the corresponding file.

-When the command entered is a number, playback will be stopped immediately and the music corresponding to the number entered in the playlist will be played instead.
+When the command is a number, the next song will play the music corresponding to the number in the playlist.

+When the command contains the character `+`, (if it is **playing**,) it will end the current playback at the end of the command execution and delete the existing breakpoint.

 ## To Do